Finax Blog

 Households that are better off income-wise could save up for an emergency fund in one month.
 But even those who are not that well off should be able to do so in two months at most.

-Congratulation, put them aside and save them as an emergency fund and keep them in cash.
-If you have zero in your bank account but have some savings in mutual funds, a third pillar to which you have voluntarily contributed to in the past, building savings, unit-linked life insurance, or in other financial products, withdraw EUR 500 out of them even at the cost of a small fine.
+Congratulations, set it aside as an emergency fund and keep it in cash.
+If you have zero in your bank account but have some savings in mutual funds, a third pillar to which you have voluntarily contributed to in the past, building-society savings, unit-linked life insurance, or other financial products, withdraw 500 euros out of them even at the cost of a small fine.

 The package has arrived and you don't have the cash to pay for it?
 It doesn't matter, after all you have your emergency fund stashed away in your drawer.
 You run over there, pull out 20 euros and pay the courier.
 You say to yourself that you'll return it back tomorrow.